Visit Point Ellice House and Gardens

 Reservations required for tea.
 Email email@example.com or phone 250-380-6506

 Contact us for group bookings, weddings, birthday parties and other special events.

 Thursday-Sunday come for a special presentation with living history interpreter Barb Forsyth.
 Learn about the life and times of the O'Reilly family from Caroline O'Reilly herself.
 Topics will vary throughout the summer.

 The Harbour Ferry also stops at Point Ellice House on the Gorge waterway.
 "Hop on" the ferry at the Inner Harbour (or any other stop) and "hop off" at the Point Ellice House dock.

-Open from early May through September 3rd, and for special events during December.
+Open from early May through until September 2, 2013, and for special events during December.

 House and grounds open from Thursday to Monday: 11:00 AM - 4:00 PM (Closed Tuesday and Wednesday)